-The State of Colorado and Generally Accepted Accounting Principles govern the use of funds and the budgeting, accounting and auditing associated with this fund structure, as determined by the Governmental Accounting Standards Board.
+The State of Colorado and GAAP govern the use of funds and the budgeting, accounting and auditing associated with this fund structure, as determined by the Governmental Accounting Standards Board.

 ACWWA works in concert with Arapahoe County to accomplish water management objectives.
-The primary authority for the operation of ACWWA is an Intergovernmental Agreement between Arapahoe County and Arapahoe County Water and Wastewater Public Improvement District.
+The primary authority for the operation of ACWWA is an IGA between Arapahoe County and the PID.
 ACWWA's budget includes all operations over which ACWWA is financially accountable.